StudioAsInc/ChatOS/README.md

 <p style="text-align: center;">
   <a href="https://github.com/StudioAsInc/ChatOS/releases/tag/ChatOS" style="display: inline-block; padding: 10px 20px; font-size: 16px; color: white; background-color: #007BFF; text-decoration: none; border-radius: 5px;">See available releases</a>
 </p>
-Please, Download the leatest release.
+With a newer releases app will be more better and stable.
+Please, try to download the leatest released app.

 ## Features